Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 ### 8.14.1 DDS Introduction

 The full name of DDS is Data Distribution Service, which means data distribution service.
 It was published and maintained by the Object Management Organization (OMG) in 2004.
 It is a set of data publish-subscribe standards tailored for real-time systems.
 It was initially used by the US Navy to address compatibility issues with large software upgrades in complex naval network environments.
 It has since become a mandatory standard.
 DDS emphasizes putting data at the center and can provide a rich set of quality of service policies to ensure real-time, efficient, and flexible data distribution.
 It can meet various requirements of distributed real-time communication applications.
 In the previous courses, the topics, services, and actions learned are all implemented at the communication level through DDS.
 It can be considered as the neural network within the ROS system.
 The common communication models include the following four types:

 <img class="common_img" src="../_static/media/chapter_9/section_14/media/image2.jpeg"   />

 (1) In the point-to-point model, many clients connect to a single server, requiring the establishment of a connection each time communication occurs.
 A the number of communication nodes increases, so does the number of connections.
 Additionally, each client needs to know the specific address of the server and the services it provides.
-Once the server’s address changes, all clients are affected.
+Once the server's address changes, all clients are affected.

 (2) In the broker mode, optimization is applied to the point-to-point model.
 A centralized Broker handles all requests and further identifies the roles that can effectively respond to the service.This relieves clients from needing to concern themselves with the specific address of the server.
 However, there are evident issues with this approach.
 As the Broker serves as the core, its processing speed impacts the efficiency of all nodes.
 When the system scales to a certain extent, the Broker becomes the performance bottleneck of the entire system.
 Moreover, if the Broker encounters an exception, it may result in the entire system failing to operate normally.
 Previously, the ROS1 system utilized a similar architecture.